rknell/cordova-media-generator/README.md

 ```

 This will overwrite all images in the platforms/ directory with the correct sizes and in the correct location for Cordova
-The recommended image / logo size of 2000px x 2000px or so.
+The recommended image or logo size is 2000px x 2000px.
 Its not a problem if the logo isn't square.

+It also creates a <projectdir>/Media directory that has images for the Apple and Android stores such as an app icon.